Hoopers blast Kida, decry boycott — Daily Times Nigeria

-Rivers Hoopers basketball club of Port Harcourt players have opened fire on Musa Kida for stopping them from participating in the ongoing Kwese Premier Basketball League Final 8 holding at the Indoor Gym of the Sani Abacha Stadium in Kano.
+Rivers Hoopers basketball club of Port Harcourt players have taken a swipe on Musa Kida for stopping them from participating in the ongoing Kwese Premier Basketball League Final 8 holding at the Indoor Gym of the Sani Abacha Stadium in Kano.

 Captain of the team, Bob-Manuel Ngowari who said the Port Harcourt club was aiming for a place on the continent blamed Musa Kida for killing their dreams of representing Nigeria at the African club championship for the two qualifiers from the competition maintaining that they would have qualified having prepared for the task.

-Speaking in Port Harcourt Ngowari described Musa Kida as a man playing politics with the career and means of livelihood of Port Harcourt-born players while describing his antics against them as unfortunate.
+Speaking in Port Harcourt Ngowari described Musa Kida as a man playing politics with their career and means of livelihood of Port Harcourt-born players while describing his antics against them as unfortunate.

 “We did not see him, neither did he come to our aid.
 If he claims he has our interest at heart we would have been seeing him around us.
 What has he done to help Rivers Hoopers all along?
 Now that we have an opportunity to reap from our labour and better our lives he is destroying us.
 It is really sad,” he stated.